-The Center for Global Management offers customized global management programs to professional MBA candidates at top business and management schools around the world.
-These programs are coordinated and hosted by UCLA Anderson, and are customized to satisfy the interests of the particular partner institution while also focusing on the strengths of UCLA Anderson and industries and sectors of California.
+The Center for Global Management offers customizable global management programs to professional MBA candidates at top business and management schools around the world.
+These programs are coordinated and managed by the CGM and customized to satisfy the interests of the particular partner institution while also focusing on UCLA Anderson's strengths and California's industries and sectors.

-The programs, typically one week in duration, provide participants with the opportunity to learn from UCLA Anderson faculty about cutting-edge management issues and research, global challenges and business practices in the United States.
+The programs, typically one week in duration, provide participants with the opportunity to learn from UCLA Anderson faculty about cutting-edge management issues, research and global challenges and business practices in the United States.
 Panel discussions, guest speakers, and site and cultural visits complement the academic curriculum.
-Sample courses include "New Product Development;" "The Business of California;" and "Global Leadership for Global Markets."
+MBA students serve as teaching assistants and apply and reinforce the learning they acquire in the core curriculum of the MBA program.
+Sample courses include "New Product Development," "The Business of California;" and "Global Leadership for Global Markets."

 For more information, please contact Lucy Allard.

-Launched in July 2009, Global Green Business Week for Young Leaders is a one week summer institute for talented high school students that addresses the fundamentals and current trends of sustainability and management, one of the five thematic areas of the UCLA CIBER grant, from a triple bottom line perspective.
+Launched in July 2009, Global Green Business Week for Young Leaders is a one week summer institute for talented high school students that addresses, from a triple bottom line perspective, the fundamentals and current trends of sustainability and management, one of the five thematic areas of the UCLA CIBER grant (2010-2014).

-UCLA Anderson is a proud member of the PIM network and has exchange agreements with around 30 leading management and business schools across Asia Pacific, the Americas, Europe, the Middle East and Africa.
+UCLA Anderson is a proud member of the PIM network and has exchange agreements with leading management and business schools around the world.

-In the fall of 2012, 45 UCLA Anderson students participated in the International Exchange Program (IEP).
-Conversely, UCLA Anderson welcomed 60 students from partner universities.
+In the fall of 2013, 19 UCLA Anderson Full-time and Fully Employed MBA students participated in the International Exchange Program (IEP) at 11 different schools.
+Concurrently, UCLA Anderson welcomed 33 students from partner universities.